lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 There are two types of flash ECC supported.

 The first type is an integrity ECC used to detect whether the de-scrambled data has been modified.
-The second type is a reliabilty ECC used for error detection and correction on the whole flash word.
+The second type is a reliability ECC used for error detection and correction on the whole flash word.

 The first type of ECC is required on every flash word.
 The second type of ECC is configurable based on the various page and memory property configurations.